maxzinkus/dnd-adventures/Seabreeze-FollowUpOrtuk.md

 AC 10
 12+1, 14+2, 11+0, 5-3, 6-2, 8-1
 Bite 1d6 DC 10 CON save against +2 poison damage
+(The apothecary will heal rabidness for 5 gold, for anyone bitten)

 * "This is the master's bedroom.
 Please do not touch anything."